 The International Veterinary Emergency and Critical Care Symposium is one of the biggest events in the veterinary calendar.
 This year IVECCS is taking place in Nashville — home of country music — and the theme is “fluid therapy in emergency and critical care”.

 Vets and vet nurses who join Vets Now receive VECCS membership as part of their benefits package and scores of staff are in attendance.
-Among them is Belfast principal vet Natasha Melbourne.
+Among them is Belfast senior vet Natasha Melbourne.
 Here is Natasha’s IVECCS diary.

 Sunday, 10 September